 Have you ever wondered how many insects there in the world?
-Though scientists don’t know the actual number of insects, they do know that there are over 91,000 different species of insect living inside the United States and more than 950,000 worldwide.
+Though scientists don’t know the actual number of insects, they do know that there are over 91,000 different species of insects living inside the United States and more than 950,000 worldwide.
 With all that diversity there are bound to be some pretty unusual insects with superpowers.
-Here are ten super powered insects brought to you by Admiral Pest Control.
+Here are ten super-powered insects brought to you by Admiral Pest Control.

 - The Cockroach.
 They might be nasty and fill you with dread, but fear is not their superpower.
 A cockroach can hold its breath for 40 minutes.
 If you think you can flush them down your toilet, think again.